nereolopez/blog/_posts/2018-02-13-csharp-collections.md

 - CollectionsExercises.cs: where all the exercises at the end of this post are solved.

 ## Common Properties and Methods
 Let's not forget that there can be several representations for a collection.
 Each of them implements the `ICollection<T>` interface, which grants that they will have some common Properties and Methods.
-Don't worry to much about interfaces now, as [we will see them later]()(not yet available).
+Don't worry to much about interfaces now, as [we will see them later]({{ site.baseurl }}{% post_url 2018-03-06-csharp-interfaces %}).

 - **Count**: gets the number of elements contained in the list.
 - **Add()**: adds the given element to the collection.